Mbed-TLS/mbedtls/docs/architecture/psa-migration/psa-limitations.md

 Note: since X.509 parsing ensures that message hash = encoding hash, and `mbedtls_pk_verify_ext()` use encoding hash = mgf1 hash, it looks like all three hash algorithms must be equal, which would be good news as it would match a limitation of the PSA API.
-(TODO: double-check that.)

-Also, since we only use signature verification, the fact that PSA accepts any valid salt length means that no valid certificate would be wrongly rejected;
-however it means that signatures that don't match the announced salt length would be incorrectly accepted.
-At first glance, it looks like this doesn't allow an attacker to forge certificates, so this might be acceptable in practice, while not fully implementing all the checks in the standard.
-(TODO: triple-check that.)

 It is unclear what parameters people use in practice.

-TODO: look at what OpenSSL and GnuTLS do by default?
+It looks like by default OpenSSL picks saltlen = keylen - hashlen - 2 (tested with openssl 1.1.1f).
+The `certool` command provided by GnuTLS seems to be picking saltlen = hashlen by default (tested with GnuTLS 3.6.13).

 ### Use in TLS